juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 ![FIPS Alt Value for Minnesota](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/04_Working_with_Projections/20_MN_FIPS_Alt.png)

 In order for this shapefile to correspond to our CSV file, the FIPS code for Minnesota needs to be `US27`, the value in Minnesota's `fips_alt` column.
-We are going to edit this manually. *_Important: this is only required for Minnesota, despite the fact that other states also have a `fips_alt` value._*
+We are going to edit this manually.

+(*Note:* this is only required for Minnesota, despite the fact that other states also have a `fips_alt` value.)

 * Open up the attribute table for the `US_States_Albers` layer.
 * Select the row that corresponds to Minnesota.
 Its value in the first `adm1_code` column is `USA-3514`.